craig-davis/craig-davis.github.io/_posts/2018-09-21-Jeep-XJ-Fog-Light-Wiring-with-OEM-Rocker-Switches.markdown

 Here are the jumper cables in place, one for each of the new devices.
 ![Jumper Cables in place](/img/posts/xj-foglight-wiring/jumper-cables.jpg)

-Here's the splice eiring from the [JCR lights](https://www.jcroffroad.com/product/LED3X3.html).
+Here's the splice wiring from the [JCR lights](https://www.jcroffroad.com/product/LED3X3.html).
 I tend to use a [Western Union Splice](https://en.wikipedia.org/wiki/Western_Union_splice).
 I solder the splice, coat with it dielectric grease, and then heat shrink.
 With this style of splice it's important to make sure that no wire ends are poking out